alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-05-14-p-values-hypothesis-testing.markdown

 ## Example - A/B testing

-Let's put all these things together in a worked example - computing the success of a A/B test campaign.
+Let's put all these things together in a worked example - computing the success of an A/B test campaign.

 Let's assume we have a banner for which we want to make a change and we want to understand if the change brings more clicks and thus profit.
 Our null hypothesis is "no, the change does not impact the number of clicks".